GoInterject/GoInterject.github.io/wAbout/Inventory-Reports.md

 ![](/images/Inventory/2.01-drilling-drill-on-grains-and-cereals.gif)
 <br>

-Drilling will take us to Inventory Detail, which will automatically pull all the items in stock within that category.
+Drilling will take us to InventoryByDetail, which will automatically pull all the items in stock within that category.

 ![](/images/Inventory/06.png)
 <br>

 From here, you can see exactly what is logged in-stock at the time of the pull: **Grains/Cereals** in this example.

 ### Return From Drill and Re-Drill

 You also need to gather a report of our beverage inventory.